The Why of Fry: Plot

-Fry feels useless after Leela and Bender return from an extremely successful mission without him.
-Leela asks Fry to walk Nibbler while she goes on a date with Chaz, the mayor's aide.
-Fry is convinced the only good he serves is to clean up after Nibbler, but Nibbler tells him otherwise.
-Having never heard Nibbler talk, Fry is dumbfounded as Nibbler knocks him out and takes him to Eternium, Nibbler's home planet.
-The Nibblonians explain that because Fry lacks the delta brainwave on account of his being his own grandfather (seen in "Roswell That Ends Well"), he was immune to the attack of the Brainspawn a few months prior (seen in "The Day the Earth Stood Stupid").
+Fry feels useless after Leela and Bender return from a mission without him.
+Leela asks Fry to walk Nibbler.
+Fry believes the only good he serves is cleaning up after Nibbler, but Nibbler claims otherwise, then knocks him out and takes him to Eternium, Nibbler's homeworld.
+The Nibblonians explain that because Fry lacks the delta brainwave on account of his being his own grandfather, he was immune to the attack of the Brain spawn a few months prior.

-The Nibblonians reveal the Brainspawn's plan to collect all knowledge in the universe, store it in a colossal memory bank called the Infosphere, and destroy the rest of the universe.
-Because of his immunity, Fry is the only person who can stop them.
-The Nibblonians give Fry a "Quantum Interphase Bomb" which will send the sphere into an alternate dimension forever, as well as a wind-up toy vessel with which to reach and escape the Infosphere.
-Fry successfully plants the bomb, but is detected; when he tries to escape, his vessel falls apart.
-Fry activates the bomb anyway, and despite being doomed to enter the alternate universe, he is glad that his life had a purpose.
+The Nibblonians reveal the Brain spawn's plan to collect all knowledge in the universe, store it in a colossal memory bank called the Infosphere, and destroy the rest of the universe.
+Fry is the only one who can stop them.
+The Nibblonians give Fry a bomb which will send the sphere into an alternate dimension, and a wind-up toy spaceship.
+Fry plants the bomb but is detected; when he tries to escape, his vessel falls apart.

-The Brainspawn show Fry something that happened on December 31, 1999, the night he was frozen (seen in "Space Pilot 3000").
-Fry is upset to see that Nibbler tipped him into the cryogenic chamber and sent him to the year 3000.
-Nibbler explains that he had to do so, as Fry was the only person who could defeat the Brainspawn.
+The Brain spawn show Fry footage from the night he was frozen on December 31, 1999.
+Fry is upset to learn that Nibbler tipped him into the cryogenic chamber, sending him to the year 3000.
+Nibbler explains that he had to do so, so Fry could defeat the Brain spawn.
 The bomb detonates, sending the Infosphere to the alternate dimension.
-Meanwhile, Leela goes on her date with Chaz.
-Chaz reserves the rocket skating rink for Leela, but Leela dumps him after he turns away the Cookieville orphans who were supposed to visit the rink.

-In the alternate dimension, the Brainspawn discover they can send Fry back in time to stop Nibbler from freezing him.
-Fry accepts their offer and is transported to the cryogenics lab.
+In the alternate dimension, the Brain spawn offer to send Fry back in time to stop Nibbler from freezing him.
+Fry accepts and is transported to the cryogenics lab.
 He appears behind Nibbler under the desk, just before his past self is frozen.
 He restrains Nibbler, who protests that Fry must be sent to the future to save the universe.
-Nibbler asks if there is anything he wants to save in the future, and Fry mentions Leela.
-After Nibbler advises Fry not to give up on her, and promises that he will help Fry win Leela's heart, Fry tips his past self into the cryogenic chamber.
-As Fry finds himself disappearing from the timeline, he has enough time to tell Nibbler the vessel he was given was not suitable for the task.
+Nibbler asks if there is anything Fry wants to save in the future, and Fry mentions Leela.
+After Nibbler advises Fry not to give up on her, and vows to help him win Leela's heart, Fry tips his past self into the cryogenic chamber.
+Before disappearing from the timeline, Fry tells Nibbler the vessel he was given was unsuitable.